privaci/privaci.github.io/_posts/2017-02-18-second-ci_symposium.md

 ## Call for Participation

-We would like to invite you to participate in the symposium on Applications of Contextual Integrity <b>August 19-20, 2019</b> at UC Berkeley, CA
+We would like to invite you to participate in the 2nd annual symposium on Applications of Contextual Integrity <b>August 19-20, 2019</b> at UC Berkeley, CA

 Co-sponsors: <br/>
 * [Digital Life Initiative, Cornell Tech](https://www.dli.tech.cornell.edu).